 Peaches are one of my favorite summer fruits.
 Actually, I don’t think I can play favorites.
 There are so many glorious gems to chose from this time of year… mango, raspberries, strawberries, blueberries, pineapple – I love them all!!

 These fruity/creamy bars are nothing short of amazing.
-Four layers to love: buttery, brown sugar oat crust, creamy & juicy peach filling, pecan/cinnamon crumble, and an easy vanilla glaze to finish it all off.
+Four layers to love: buttery, brown sugar oat crust, creamy & juicy peach filling, pecan/cinnamon crumble, and an easy vanilla icing to finish it all off.
 The peach filling leaves each bite ultra moist and the crumble on top maintains a slight crunch.
 These bars are a texture lover’s dream!

 The peachy filling is made from peaches, egg, flour, and sugar.
 The egg and flour create a thick creamy sauce to envelope the diced peaches inside.
 I adore the peach filling, but the crust and crumble might just be the stars of the show.
 They’re both made from the same dough, which makes things easy and convenient.
 I try to dirty as little bowls as possible when I can.
 I know you feel me there!